mannuelf/typescript-newsapi-dashboard/README.md

 ## How to start app

-1. sign and create an API key for yourself on newsapi.org
+1. signup and create an API key for yourself on newsapi.org
 2. create a `.env` file in the root of the project
 3. run `yarn` to install dependencies.

-Grab an API key from [www.newsapi.org](https://newsapi.org/docs/get-started) and put in your .env file in your root directory.
+Grab an API key from [www.newsapi.org](https://newsapi.org/docs/get-started) and put in your `.env` file in your root directory.

 ## .env